CreativeFlume/cf-framework-strategy/README.md

 It's assumed you have a transpilation method.
 Refer to [this](http://stackoverflow.com/questions/35040978/babel-unexpected-token-import-when-running-mocha-tests) stackoverflow post for an example using babel-core/register for runtime transpilation.
+This will solve the commonly seen `unexpected token import` error.